How to participate

 - From the list of available program, choose Adobe Reader or its equivalent.

-There will be only one UROP competition for the 2016-2017 academic year.
-The program will start in October and last throughout the academic year.
+There will be only one UROP competition for the 2017-2018 academic year.
+The program will start in November and take place throughout the academic year.

 - See all important dates.